 The temples in little India are enough to make it the Vatican of sorts, for Hinduism.
 With towering monolith like structures splashed with colours, these temples are a huge attraction for tourists from all faiths.

 3).
 The ‘thieves’ market’

 No, you won’t find any thieves here but you would have, some years ago.
-The market situated at a short walk away from the Dunlop Street used to be famous for selling goods whose origins were dubious.
-The practise ended but the name remained.
+The market situated at a short walk away from Dunlop Street used to be famous for selling goods whose origins were dubious.
+The practice ended but the name remained.

 4).
 Card wielding parrots

 Parrots never fail to amuse anyone.
 Especially if they pull out cards and offer them to their masters who will claim to tell you about what the future has in store for you.
 However, the parrots’ antics will make you forget about your future.